Skip to main content

 Written by: Jessica Sebor

 “No more tears” may be something to strive for, but an actual lack of tears can cause an uncomfortable condition known as dry eye.
-“Normally, eyes constantly make tears to stay moist,” says Natasha Herz, MD1, clinical spokesperson for the American Academy of Ophthalmology.
-When they don’t, we end up with dry, stinging, scratchy eyes.2
+“Normally, eyes constantly make tears to stay moist,” says Natasha Herz, MD, clinical spokesperson for the American Academy of Ophthalmology.
+When they don’t, we end up with dry, scratchy, stinging eyes.

-Dry eye is common, with an estimated 16 million Americans suffering from the condition.3 As we age, the risk increases, and women of all ages are about twice as likely to experience dry eye as men.4
+Dry eye is common, with more than 16 million Americans suffering from the condition.
+As we age, the risk increases, and women of all ages are about twice as likely to experience dry eye as men.

 If your eyes get this painful, gritty sensation, a number of options await — including over-the-counter eye drops and lifestyle shifts.
-Here’s what you need to know about dry eyes and how to get some relief.
+Here’s what you need to know about dry eyes and how to get some relief support.
 With any luck, there shouldn’t be a dry eye in the house.

 In this article: